tayoso2/best-ml-practices/README.md

 There is a lot of resource for writing and testing ML code in python. "scikit-learn" is a very powerful tool with loads of resource materials and support and innovation.
 I reckon this will be suitable for:

-- Writing production ready ML scripts and pipelines in our solutions domain projects
+- Writing production ready ML scripts and pipelines in our solutions domain projects.

-- Providing the foresight suite with production-ready code
+- Providing the foresight suite with production-ready code.